cdgmstrctlr/altirra-enhanced-anticmode67/README.md

 If both bits 3 and 4 are set, both luma and chroma modes are enabled at the same time for colors 8-14.

-If you set either bits 3 or 4 in GRACTL but fail to set bit 3 in CHACTL, you will not get the additional colors for the character display.
+If you set either bits 3 or 4 in GRACTL but fail to set bit 3 in CHACTL, you will not get the additional colors for the character display since ANTIC will only be sending data on the virtual AN0-AN3.

 The layout of the characters in double-byte mode is even offset bytes (low byte) in screen memory select the character glyph, odd bytes (high bytes) are the control bytes.
 Bits 0-3 select the foreground color for the character, and bits 4-7 select the background color for the character.
 If enhanced color mode is not enabled, only bits 0-1 and bits 4-5 of the control bytes are used, providing selection of 4 colors plus the background color.